Mumbai is a city of contrasts that surprised me in so many ways.

 Unfortunately, Ren didn’t come with me to India.
 When she does join me on a trip, we usually take a cooking class.
 We’ve taken cooking classes in Bali, Hoi An, Phuket, and Chiang Mai.
 It’s just a fun, hands on way of getting to know the local cuisine.

 If you have a passion for Indian food like I do, then you may want to take an Indian cooking class.
 Cookly is an online booking platform that offers cooking classes in many cities around the world, including Mumbai.
 They’re basically a tour provider that focuses on cooking classes so in my opinion, there’s no better place to look for cooking classes than on Cookly.
-Unfortunately, they only have one in Mumbai right now but I do expect them to add more soon.

 WHERE TO EAT